 What Questions Should You Ask of a Personal Injury Lawyer?

 Questions are the greatest way to test the ability of an attorney to delegate your case effectively.
-There are a number of questions that you can ask depending on the type of case that you need to pursue.
-Listed below are a few basic questions that you can ask potential attorneys:
+There are a number of questions that you can ask a personal injury lawyer before you retain them, depending on the type of case that you need to pursue.
+Listed below are a few basic questions that you can ask your potential attorney:

 1. Past Clients and Relevant Cases